krbnite/krbnite.github.io/_posts/2018-02-07-Facebook-Graph-The-Page-Album-Edge.md

 * location
   - Reason for Rejection: the "location" already comes back in the place list, and can be found by mapping the place\_id to the facebook\_places table

-Note to Self: Doesn't really seem like the event, page\_story\_id, height and width fields are being populated in most of what I've seen.
+Note to Self: Doesn't really seem like the event field is being populated in most of what I've seen.

 ### Some Strategy
 The facebook\_places table is not too important.
 We could just as simply ingest latitude and longitude into the